 Ian is a nationally known expert in renewable energy, and has been living off-grid at the homestead since the early 1980s.
 He wrote Wind Power for Dummies, was an editor with Home Power magazine for 20 years, and teaches workshops in Central America and elsewhere to help people learn about how to use renewable technologies.
 He also consults with homeowners and businesses, and sells renewable energy systems.
-As a bonus for your stay of 2 nights or more, Ian will give your group a tour of the renewable energy systems at the homestead.
+As a bonus for your stay, Ian will give your group a tour of the renewable energy systems at the homestead on request.
 These systems include solar electricity, wind electricity, solar and wood hot water, solar cooking, wood heat, rocket stoves, and more.
 Just ask when you arrive or before, and we will schedule a time for this tour.
 As part of your reservation, you'll get to pick the brain of a renewable energy and off-grid living expert!

 Our garden and orchard are overflowing in the summer and fall, and some things are available all year.
 We plants lots so we can share the abundance with family, friends, neighbors, and guests.
 Ask what's available when you are staying with us, and enjoy.
 And if you like getting your hands dirty, there's always weeding and other garden tasks available if you want to make a contribution.